Prachiikhar25/MyFirst/README.md

 # MyFirst
-This is a sample Git &amp; Github class, for demo purpose.
+This is a sample Git &amp; Github class, for demo purpose..